tytydraco/yessleep/out/My_great_grandmother_kept_saying_she_was_gonna_Get_Me.md

 She’s gonna get me.

 I’m gonna get you Dolores.
-That’s how she said it all sinister .
+That’s how she said it all sinister.
 I’m gonna get you Dolores!
 Now!
 Now go get me some Benadryl.
 And Budweiser.
 And make it snappy.

 Go get me a parachute.

-Go get me these giant tents go get me this go get me that and I always say yes cause I’m scared of granny.
+Go get me these giant tents, go get me this , go get me that, and I always say, yes, cause I’m scared of granny.

 Sometimes I can feel the earth shake.
+And this smell.

 Sometimes there is electricity is in the air when granny get pissed.

-Gram Carrie say it’s like a storm passes Dolores but you never done what they done.
-You never do what they do but grandma know everything even about you.
+Gram Carrie say it’s like a storm passes Dolores, but you never done what they done.

+You never do what they do but grandma know everything, even about you.
 I’m gonna get you Dolores.
-She’ll see soon.
-My sweet, sweet child will see soon.
+She’ll see soon your dirty Momma dearest.
+My sweet, sweet child , they will all see soon.

-Then she cackle and listen to Dracula on audio.
+Then Carrie cackle and listen to Dracula on audio.

-And one day grandma was really excited.
+And one day, grandma was really excited.
 I came into her attic room and she had been trying to see something on her screen and she said to me, “you gotta see this!!!!
 Get grandma her magnifying glass over there.”

 “You know grandma like to pee the bed and get me that magnifying glass, my little chica and I’ll show you.”

-It was an advert for some kind of protein bar that was from Africa and had this tree bark from some lost ancient tribe that had spawned endowed princes with the king living as long as 340 years old and they could see for miles they could smell a pig from a mile away.
+It was an advert for some kind of protein bar that was from Africa and had this tree bark from some lost ancient tribe that had spawned endowed princes.

+Advert claimed this bark so beautiful that 90 year-old king living ready to croak grew big immortal stones and sired 99 bastards, living to 340 years old.

+And all his bastards it was said could see for miles and even that they could smell a pig from a mile away.

 They knew what was up and yet somehow grandma with the electricity crackling around her couldn’t see what was right before her eyes.”

 “It’s a scam, Great Grammy.”

 Grandma gave me a look.
-I looked that said how dare you question me child!?
+A look that looked like how dare you question me insolent child!?

 I could feel the look in my bones so I could hear her words in my head.